sylumer/automators/Episodes/000-049/EP043 - Capture and Review.md

 ![[Logo.jpg|200x200]]

 # Synopsis
 In this episode, David and Rosemary look at their automations surrounding capture and review.
-Between Shortcuts and web based automations, [[Drafts]] and [[URL Schemes\|URL scheme]]s there's plenty you can automate.
+Between Shortcuts and web based automations, [[Drafts]] and [[URL Schemes]] there's plenty you can automate.

 # Hosts
 - [[David Sparks]]